Gurs internment camp: Liberated France

 Upon the withdrawal of the Germans from the region due to the advance of the Allied invasion of France, the French who took charge of Gurs locked up their countrymen accused of collaborating with the German occupiers as well as Spaniards, who having found refuge in France, had been fighting in the French Resistance against the German occupation.
 These men were not trying to enter into an armed conflict on the French-Spanish border and were not interested in confronting Franco, but the French feared they might and so held these Spaniards in Gurs for a short time.
 The camp also briefly housed German prisoners of war.

 Dismantling

 The camp was dismantled in 1946.
 The hill has since been covered in dense vegetation that still does not manage to absorb the water that flows from the clay soil.
 One can see a few stones that were paths and the bases of cabins.
-Groups of volunteers have begun to remove the overgrown weeds to display the origins in which some 64,000 people were forced to live during the various époques of the camp.
+Groups of volunteers have begun to remove the overgrown weeds to display the origins in which some 64,000 people were forced to live during the various epochs of the camp.